learn-co-students/technical-coach-managing-your-schedule-learn-experts-testing-batch/README.md

 You can set your availability preferences through WhenIWork.
 Click on your profile, then click `My Availability`.
 From here, you can set your preferences for when you would like to work, when you would prefer not to work, and when you're unavailable.

-Your Technical Coach Manager will do their best to accommodate your preferences, but you may not get all the shifts or times you've requested, or you may get more.
+Your Faculty Manager will do their best to accommodate your preferences, but you may not get all the shifts or times you've requested, or you may get more.
 In that case, feel free to swap, drop, or add a shift in WhenIWork.

 ## Swapping a Shift